Mysterion the Mind Reader

-Christopher Justin Doyle (born October 31, 1974), professionally known as Mysterion the Mind Reader, is a Canadian mentalist, magician, collector, comedic writer and occasional wrestling manager.
-He was one half of the mentalist duo 'The Sentimentalists' and currently performs a solo mentalism show for private and public events.
+Christopher Justin Doyle (born October 31, 1974), professionally known as Mysterion the Mind Reader, is a Canadian mentalist, magician, collector and corporate mentalist.
+He was one half of the mentalist duo 'The Sentimentalists' and currently performs a solo mentalism show.

-He is known for is off the cuff magic and sometimes dark persona.

-(Penn & Teller, America's Got Talent, Canada's Got Talent).

 Career

-Native to Toronto he appears on various television programs and media and is known for his creepy persona.
+Native to Toronto he appears on various television programs and media and is known for his award winning mentalism.
 (Metro, Toronto Star, Bizarre Magazine, PIE magazine, and 24hrs).
-He has appeared numerous times on MUCHMUSIC and many morning shows (CP24, Breakfast television, Mancow Chicago CHCH, and Global Morning Live) as well as having his oddities collection featured on Baggage Battles and Marilyn Dennis show.
-From 2004-2005 Mysterion contributed to tabloid The Toronto Special with a comedy horoscope column and prediction article.
-In 2008 he released a 45 single "Mindreader" which got the cover of Toronto music magazine EYE weekly.
-Mysterion appeared on the season 3 Kenny vs. Spenny episode "Who Can Stay in a Haunted House the Longest."
+He has appeared numerous times on MUCHMUSIC and many morning shows (CP24, Breakfast television, Mancow Chicago CHCH, and Global Morning Live).

-Mysterion is a collector of unusual items from around the world including headhunter trophies, Albino animals and two headed animals.
-From 2013-2017 Mysterion appeared regularly on Rogers TV Wrestling program Victory Wrestling showcase and live wrestling events as a heel manager and occasional wrestler.
+Mysterion is a collector of rare artwork and antiques from around the world.
+From 2013-2017 Mysterion appeared regularly on Rogers TV Wrestling program Victory Wrestling showcase and live wrestling events as a manager and occasional wrestler.

 In 2015 he teamed up with mentalist Steffi Kay to form The Sentimentalists.
 The Sentimentalists have toured the United States and appeared at the Magic Castle as well as the CIA club in Hollywood.
 In 2016 they were the subject of a BellFibe1 TV documentary "Something Strange".
 In Nov 2016 Mysterion and Steffi filmed the TV show Billy Goes North, season 1 episode 10 (Magic Mayhem).